-To talk about individualism is thus not to pass moral judgment on "selfishness."
-Tocqueville already noted that individualism is not to be confused with egotism or selfishness.
-Individualism is a social attitude that also attracts those who would distance themselves strongly not only from egotism but from cultural radicalism.
-To give but one example from my own professional background: in its redefinition of literary meaning as (partly) the result of an actualization through the reader, reception theory has given a theoretical boost to individualization within the humanities-as has modernism in general.
-The reason for this was not "selfishness," but quite the opposite, namely, an antitotalitarian impulse that sought to strengthen the individual through the perspectivizing potential of its own reading experience, always basing this liberating move, however, on the interpretive truth claims of hermeneutic theory.
+individualization within literary studies - as has literary modernism in general.
+The reason for this was not "selfishness," but quite the opposite, namely an anti-totalitarian impulse that sought to strengthen the individual through the perspectivizing potential of the reading experience, always basing this liberating move, however, on the normative interpretive horizon of hermeneutic theory.
 This, in fact, is a recurring event in the history of modernity.
-Its interventions on behalf of the individual are almost always based on the expectation of a new consensus of liberated individuals who are finally able to realize their true human potential.
+Its interventions on behalf of the individual are almost always based on the expectation of a new, unconstrained consensus of liberated individuals who are finally able to realize their true human potential.
 But it never turns out that way.
 Individualism gladly welcomes the new opening but soon disregards the norms and values that served as its justification.